jihadiscapes/Domain_tool/Readme.md

 <iframe width="100%" height="600" frameborder="0" scrolling="no" src="https://jihadiscapes.github.io/Domain_tool/Dom_plot_drop3.html ">
 </iframe>

->To increase loading speed this is a compressed version of the data analysis;
+`To increase loading speed this is a compressed version of the data analysis;
-- showing select domains,
+## showing select domains
-- values are daily,
+## values are daily,
-- a 7 day rolling mean.
+## a seven day rolling mean.
+`